-Watching our parents age is never easy.
+Watching our parent’s age is never easy.
 There typically comes a moment when it is clear that living on their own and taking care of a house is no longer working.
-But for many aging parents, the decision to leave their home is a tough one.
+But for many aging parents, the decision to leave their homes is a tough one.
 They don’t want to be a burden on their children, nor do they want to give up their independence.
 So if you are facing the task of relocating one or both of your parents, there are some important things to consider.
 Here are our best tips for how to help your aging parents move.

 Include your parents in the discussion about moving